 Credit card machines are used to collect payments from customers who wish to pay by credit or debit card.
-They are typically connected to the internet or a phone line, to send data to the processor.
+Typically, they are connected to the internet or a phone line to send data to the processor.
 For most credit card processors, funds are transferred from the customer’s bank to the business’s merchant account.
-In some cases, the credit card processor uses a merchant account and holds funds on your behalf, and then directly deposits them into your checking account at your discretion.
+In some cases, the credit card processor uses a merchant account and holds funds on your behalf, then deposits them directly into your checking account at your discretion.

-These are some disadvantages to using countertop terminals:
+These are some disadvantages of using countertop terminals:

-Countertop terminals are best for your company’s brick-and mortar-store or office where you check out customers.
-You can expect to pay $100-$350 or more, depending on the brand, model and features.
+Countertop terminals are best for your company’s brick-and-mortar store or office where you check out customers.
+You can expect to pay $100 to $350 or more, depending on the brand, model and features.

 Mobile terminals rely on a wireless connection through Wi-Fi, a phone or a tablet to process card payments on the go.
 This means they can be moved from the checkout counter to other places in the store – or even taken out to events.
 Here are some advantages of using mobile terminals:

-Mobile terminals are best for businesses that are mobile and/or participate in events such as food trucks and farmers or flea market vendors.
+Mobile terminals are best for businesses that are mobile and/or participate in events, such as food trucks and farmers or flea market vendors.
 They are also useful for high-demand businesses, such as ticket vendors and Chick-fil-A locations.
-Finally, businesses that do house calls, like plumbers and tow truck drivers, can benefit from mobile credit card terminals.
+Finally, businesses that do house calls, such as plumbers and tow truck drivers, can benefit from mobile credit card terminals.

 Mobile terminals are around the same price as the countertop units, starting at $100 to $350.